Code of Safe Practice

 Only use pre-sterilised disposable needles.
 Always wipe the skin with non-allergenic wipes prior to and after needling.

-Where the point of an unused needle comes in contact with the skin, nail or any non sterile surface it must not be used, and be discarded in a yellow sharps container.
+Where the point of an unused needle comes in contact with the skin, nail or any non-sterile surface it must not be used, and be discarded in a yellow sharps container.
 All used needles must be placed in a yellow sharps container and disposed of correctly by incineration by an approved sharps service.
 Used cotton wool wipes and couch roll must be disposed of in an appropriate manner according to local authority regulations.

 NEEDLE AND INSTRUMENT QUALITY CONTROL

 All needles should be purchased from a reputable medical supplier.
-Do not use the needles if you have any doubt of their quality, such as, bent or broken needles, torn sterile packaging etc. Ensure any needle used is within its use by date.
+Do not use the needles if you have any doubt of their quality, such as bent or broken needles, torn sterile packaging etc. Ensure any needle used is within its use-by date.
 Since May 2014 there has been a recognised International Standard for needle quality which has been adopted as a British Standard by the British Standards Institute.
 The title for this is sterile acupuncture needles for single use and the Standard Number is BS ISO 17218:2014.

 Electro-acupuncture